Syrian official says so far, 77 dead in migrant boat sinking

 Syrian state-run TV quoted Health Minister Mohammed Hassan Ghabbash as saying 20 people were rescued and were being treated at al-Basel hospital in Syria's coastal city of Tartus.
 He added that medical authorities have been on alert since Thursday afternoon to help in the search operations.

 Lebanese Transport Minister Ali Hamie said the survivors included 12 Syrians, five Lebanese and three Palestinians.
-Eight bodies have been brought back to Lebanon, according to Lebanese Interior Minister Bassam Mawlawi, and more were expected back later Friday.
+Eight bodies have been brought back to Lebanon early Friday, according to Lebanese Interior Minister Bassam Mawlawi.

+After sunset Friday, bodies of more victims, including two Palestinians, were brought to Lebanon.
+They were taken in seven ambulances and headed south from the Arida border crossing toward the northern city of Tripoli.

 Earlier in the day, Tartus governor Abdul-Halim Khalil told the pro-government Sham FM Radio that the search was underway for more bodies off his country's coast.
 Khalil said the boat sank on Wednesday.